For example, an action plan might look something like this;

 With BlockSite’s ‘Work Mode’ you can split your revision sessions up and take breaks when you wish.
 While taking those breaks, feel free to check in on friends, look at your Instagram feed and catch up on your Facebook newsfeed for 5 minutes during your break.
 To top it off, you won’t have to worry about being on there for too long as after the time frame you selected on BlockSite is up, the sites will be blocked again – making sure you go straight back to revising.
 Simple.

-This method of working follows the Pomodoro Technique and often helps to keep you on track and your mind fresh and sharp not to mention that you’ll absorb the materials your learning much better and be way more efficient with your time.
+This method of working follows the Pomodoro Technique and often helps to keep you on track and your mind fresh and sharp not to mention that you’ll absorb the materials you learn much better and be way more efficient with your time.